FlakM/blog/blog-static/content/posts/sqlx_caches_til.md

 let sql = format!("SELECT $1::int WHERE $1::int IN ({})", placeholders.join(","));
 ```

-Every novel length costs the extra round trip, and once past the 100-entry capacity each insert also evicts a neighbour — and on Postgres that eviction is itself a blocking round trip, since sqlx waits for `CloseComplete`.
-Binding a single array parameter, or filtering in Rust, keeps one static statement that stays warm.
+Every new length costs an extra round trip.
+Once the cache has 100 entries, each insert also evicts a neighbour.
+On Postgres, that eviction is another blocking round trip because SQLx waits for `CloseComplete`.
+Binding one array parameter, or filtering in Rust, keeps one static statement warm.

 ## Watching from PostgreSQL

-The Debian image used above includes PostgreSQL's USDT probes, while the Alpine image does not.
-PostgreSQL's `statement__status` probe supplies the SQL text on Bind and Execute, so it can be correlated by backend PID with parse, plan, and execute probes:
+The Debian image includes PostgreSQL's USDT probes.
+The Alpine image doesn't.
+PostgreSQL's `statement__status` probe gives me the SQL text on Bind and Execute.
+I can correlate it by backend PID with the parse, plan, and execute probes:

 ```bash
 PG_BIN="/proc/$(docker inspect -f '{{.State.Pid}}' pgcache-lab)/root/usr/lib/postgresql/16/bin/postgres"